cloud-custodian/cloud-custodian/docs/source/azure/gettingstarted.rst

 Run your policy
 ---------------

-First, **choose one of the supported authentication mechanisms** and either log in to Azure CLI or set environment variables as documented in :ref:`azure_authentication`.
+Second, **choose one of the supported authentication mechanisms** and either log in to Azure CLI or set environment variables as documented in :ref:`azure_authentication`.

 .. code-block:: bash